 This system has worked very well for the last nine years.

 At our first fundraising banquet we received pledges amounting to a total of $39,000.
-These funds were used to make a start on the first phase of the project.
+These funds were used start on the first phase of the project.

-In addition to the pledge drive we also made the needs of the project known as widely as possible through our newsletter, website and word of mouth.
+In addition to the pledge drive, we also made the needs of the project known as widely as possible through newsletter, website and word of mouth.
 These efforts have brought in a steady flow of donations from individuals.

-In addition we have approached several small foundations and received grants for specific needs such as textbooks, a copy machine and computers for the school office.
+We have also approached several small foundations and received grants for specific needs such as textbooks, a copy machine and computers for the school office.